arangodb/docs/3.10/arangosearch-geospatial-search.md

 analyzers.save("geo_pair", "geopoint", {}, ["frequency", "norm", "position"]);
 ```

-Create a `geopoint` Analyzer in arangosh to pre-process raw coordinates with
+Create a `geopoint` Analyzer in arangosh to pre-process coordinates with
 latitude and longitude stored in two different attributes.
 These attributes
 cannot be at the top-level of the document, but must be nested in an object,
 e.g. `{ location: { lat: 40.78, lon: -73.97 } }`.
 The path relative to the